 First, they have to create a reasonable sales strategy for each season (or quarter).
 The strategy ought to be based on sales statistics generated during previous years.
-It ought to steer clear of overoptimism with regards to sales growth throughout the upcoming period.
+It ought to steer clear of overoptimism about sales growth throughout the upcoming period.

 Modest retailers should additionally keep slim stocks, even if their suppliers offer attractive prices for bulk orders.
-Large stocks frequently grow to be flat, leaving the vendor with merchandise she is not able to sell without applying extreme markdowns.
-Keeping stocks small gives self-sufficient store owners much more flexibility with regard to their cash flow.
-This permits them to leverage new possibilities when they arise.
+Large stocks frequently grow to be flat, leaving vendors with merchandise they can’t sell without applying extreme markdowns.
+Keeping stocks small gives self-sufficient store owners much more flexibility in their cash flow.
+This permits them to take advantage of new possibilities when they arise.

-To summarize, discounts represent a beneficial retailing technique; they bring customers to your store; they encourage them to make purchases; and they help to sell through goods that fail to sell at their normal prices.
+To summarize, discounts represent a beneficial retailing technique in isolated circumstances.
+They bring customers to your store; they encourage them to make purchases; and they help to sell goods that fail to sell at their normal prices.